Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: Our enumeration algorithm

 In the programmatic Williamson encoding we can often learn shorter clauses with a slight modification of the procedure described in Section~\ref{sec:progwill}.
 Instead of checking $\sum_{X\in S}\PSD_X(s)>4n$ directly we instead find the smallest subset $S'$ of $S$ such that $\sum_{X\in S'}\PSD_X(s)>4n$ (if such a subset exists).
 This is done by sorting the values of $\PSD_X(s)$ and performing the check using the largest values $\PSD_X(s)$ before considering the smaller values.
 For example, if $\PSD_B(s)>\PSD_A(s)$ then we would check $\PSD_B(s)>4n$ before checking $\PSD_A(s)+\PSD_B(s)>4n$.

-When $n$ is odd we can use Theorem~\ref{thm:willprododd} to provide additional information to the SAT solver.
+When $n$ is odd we use Theorem~\ref{thm:willprododd} to provide additional information to the SAT solver.
 For simplicity, suppose we fix $a_0=1$; as shown in~\citep[\S3.1.2]{DBLP:phd/basesearch/Bright17} this can be done by fixing the sign of $\rowsum(A)$ to not necessarily be positive but to satisfy $\rowsum(A)\equiv n\pmod{4}$.
+Briefly, this is because the symmetry of $A$ implies that the rowsum of $A$ will always be congruent to $a_0+n-1\pmod{4}$.
 Also fixing the values $b_0=c_0=d_0=1$, Theorem~\ref{thm:willprododd} says that

 Thinking of the entries as Boolean variables, we can encode the multiplicative constraint in conjunctive normal form as